Rovhona/Rovhona/README.md

 ## 🚧 What I'm Working On

-- 🚀 Full-stack personal portfolio with integrated project showcases
+- 🚀 A full-stack web application to manage personal finances and loans, with built-in machine learning loan eligibility predictions.
 - 📊 Honours project (FreshQ) for fresh produce quality prediction using ML
-- 💲 Loan Eligibility Prediction System with Streamlit + ML backend
-- 🧪 Experimenting with real-time image classification and computer vision tools
 - 🛠 Open-source contributions and code quality improvements

 ---